meet the trustees & patrons

 Her day job included being a partner in the KPMG Consulting Practice and various executive roles in technology and media multinationals across Europe, the US and Asia.
 She has served on a variety of boards, including Simmons & Simmons, the international law firm, Oxford Univ Audit Committee, and TNS, the worldwide market research firm (before being acquired by WPP).

-Sharon spends time in Miami in the winter, where she is a member of the Theatre Grants Committee for the Funding Arts Network.
+Sharon spends time in Miami during the winter, where she is a member of the Funding Arts Network.

 Graham Beckett